pascalito007/ynov-resources/2023/m2/docker/udagram/Project_Instructions/Part_III_Submission.md

 ### Required Screenshots

-Please submit a pdf with members of the team names in it.
+Please submit a pdf with members of the team names in it and a public github repo containing all required files.
 Submit it in moodle UDAGRAM-TP

 - Docker images in your repository in DockerHub
 - Result of the command that list all running containers